Defined in header

 Return value

 On success, returns the pointer to the beginning of newly allocated memory.
-The returned pointer must be deallocated with free() or
+To avoid a memory leak, the returned pointer must be deallocated with free() or

 On failure, returns a null pointer.